chiubaca/notes/permanent-notes/business-ideas.md

 Effort
 - Medium / Big - building a timeline of friends feed should be straightforward. but collating pictures/ videos and merging them together in a job will be tricky.

+---
+## Strava but backed by Atproto

+---

+## Physically print your WhatsApp stickers with a whatsapp chat bot